 Fiserv may provide separate privacy notices that apply to specific products or services that we offer, in which case this Privacy Notice does not apply.
 Where this Privacy Notice applies Fiserv may provide additional or supplemental privacy notices to individuals at the time we collect their data, which will govern how we may process the information provided at that time.
-We may alter this Privacy Statement as needed for certain products and services and to abide by local laws or regulations around the world, such as by providing supplemental information in certain countries.
+We may alter this Privacy Notice as needed for certain products and services and to abide by local laws or regulations around the world, such as by providing supplemental information in certain countries.
 This Privacy Notice does not apply to Fiserv’s processing of the personal data of its personnel, such as employees and contractors.

 Table of Contents

 2. How we use your personal data

 7. This Website May Link to Other Websites

 8. Additional Information for European, UK and Brazilian Users

 10. Additional Information for Virginia Residents

 We collect personal data about individuals from various sources described below.
 Where applicable, we indicate whether and why individuals must provide us with personal data, as well as the consequences of failing to do so.